Annika Schleu: 2020 Tokyo Olympics

+Return to competition

+In 2023, Schleu returned to competition under her married name.
+In July 2024, Schleu, under the name Annika Zillekens was nominated by Germany to compete at the 2024 Summer Olympic Games.
+Modern pentathlon at the 2024 Summer Olympics in Paris will be the last time the sport will include show jumping at an international games.
+Prior to Paris, Zillekens indicated that the 2024 Olympics will be her final competition.

 Team events

 With Lena Schöneborn, Schleu won the women's relay gold medal at the 2016 and 2017 World Championships.
-Schleu had previously been in the 2012 women's relay gold medal winning team with Schöneborn and Janine Kohlmann.
+Schleu had previously been in the 2012 women's relay gold medal-winning team with Schöneborn and Janine Kohlmann.
 She had already won silver in 2011 with Schöneborn and Eva Trautmann, at both the European Championships and the World Championships.

 She was also part of the German women's relay team that won the silver medal at the 2014 and 2017 European Championship, alongside Lena Schöneborn.
 She again won silver at the 2018 World Championships, this time with Ronja Steinborn.
 At the 2013 European Championships, she won the bronze medal teaming with Schöneborn and Claudia Knack.

-At Junior level, she was part of the German team which won the mixed relay gold at the 2011 Junior World Championships.
+At the junior level, she was part of the German team which won the mixed relay gold at the 2011 Junior World Championships.

-Controversies

-Schleu competed at the 2020 Summer Olympics in the modern pentathlon with her horse, Saint Boy.
-During the competition, Schleu was becoming visually upset at the performance of the horse, as it did not gallop or jump in the ways nesseccary for her to be successful in the competition.
-Her coach, Kim Raisner, began to encourage Schleu to whip and beat the horse, in an attempt to scare the horse into a better performance.
-During this, Raisner leant forward over the railing and landed a punch onto the horse.
-After the competition ended, with Schleu coming 31st, the UIPM disqualified Raisner from the games.